BRAVO68WEB/rusty-alternatives/README.md

 - [spotify-tui](https://github.com/Rigellute/spotify-tui) - Spotify for the terminal written in Rust 🚀
 - [RustPython](https://github.com/RustPython/RustPython) - A Python Interpreter written in Rust
 - [mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
 Like Gitbook but implemented in Rust
+- [zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [just](https://github.com/casey/just) - 🤖 Just a command runner
 - [dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack GUI library for desktop, web, mobile, and more.